 Please note this leaflet seeks to assist stakeholders and insolvency professionals on our approach to restructuring and insolvency cases.
-It is an accompaniment to existing publications from the PPF published on our website, not a substitute.
-We encourage restructuring & insolvency practitioners and trustees to seek appropriate, specific case guidance.
+It is an accompaniment to existing publications from the PPF and The Pensions Regulator on our respective websites, not a substitute.
+We encourage restructuring and insolvency practitioners and trustees to seek appropriate specific case guidance.